Submissions Needed for the Annual UWM Student Research Paper and Project Contest

 Guidelines and Entry Form

-Applications are no longer being accepted for 2019.
-The deadline for 2020 will be announced in Fall 2019.
-Contact the WGS main office at 414-229-5918 or firstname.lastname@example.org for further information.
+Applications for the 2020 contest are being accepted through 3:00 pm Friday, February 21, 2020.
+Contact the WGS main office at firstname.lastname@example.org for further information.

 Prizes are awarded in the following four categories: